Elizabeth Sharp (writer): Life

 In the summer of 1890, Elizabeth visited a friend in South Bantaskine and then met William in North Queensferry to travel to Aberdeen and back to Edinburgh to meet family.
 In October 1890, Elizabeth and William went to Heidelberg for six weeks and then to Italy for the winter staying first with Elizabeth's aunt, Mrs Smiley, who had a villa near Florence and then to Rome staying until early March 1891.
 By 1890 Elizabeth's and William's marriage had devolved to that of a mother looking after a child.
 In Rome, William began a relationship with Edith Wingate Rinder which last until his death.
 Elizabeth acknowledges the relationship and the effect it had on her husband's creativity partially prompting the creation of 'Fiona MacLeod' in her Memoir.
 Upon leaving Rome they travelled to Provence where Elizabeth stayed until mid-1891, leaving only when she became ill with a low fever, identified as malaria, and returning to Eastbourne.
 In late 1891, Elizabeth and William visited Stuttgart so William could collaborate with Blanche Willis Howard.

 In early 1892, the Sharps had moved to 11 Bedford Gardens in Kensington where Elizabeth had a studio for painting however by mid-April William had left for Paris and Elizabeth remained in England.
 Elizabeth joined William in Paris in early May by which time Edith Wingate Rinder had left.
 In June 1892, while staying with Mona Caird Elizabeth had a malaria relapse and William travelled to Bucks Green, Sussex to secure a cottage where they would stay for the next two years.
 They named the house 'Phenice Croft' combining the Greek name for a 'phoenix' with the Scottish word for 'cottage.'
 During July 1892 Elizabeth travelled to Bayreuth for the Wagner festival.
 In late 1893 because of Elizabeth's relapses from malaria, the Sharps travelled to Italy and North Africa returning in February 1893.
 In May 1893, Elizabeth travelled to Paris to review the art salon for the Glasgow Herald and at the end of July both Sharps went to St Andrews and Perthshire in Scotland.
-From the summer of 1893 Elizabeth spent more time in London with her mother as attributed her continuing health problems to the moist air and clay soil of Bucks Green and having to regularly travel to London for her art critic commitments.
+From the summer of 1893 Elizabeth spent more time in London with her mother as Elizabeth attributed her continuing health problems to the moist air and clay soil of Bucks Green and having to regularly travel to London for her art critic commitments.
 It's likely with Elizabeth in London that Edith Wingate Rinder spent these periods at Bucks Green.[11]
 At this time William also undertook psychic experiments and Elizabeth felt they had a negative impact on his mental health.